anon-blue/anon.blue/README.txt

                Eat a monkey and see the balloun....
 Yes, a singe in a strange wa y of life        Why r the future u is so close like this song.    oh i like to dance wityou
-                     Yes, I love this song too     Yes, you just had a dance wit h me.
-You see,    ories rise-reise trip down under this blue bridge...
-                                       hjjjjks1s1     Astro to try?
+                                   is song too     Yes, you just had a dance wit h me.
+You see,    orie tu triches gros malin, tu as l'Architecte dans c  monde u n peu trop bleu                        hjjjjks1s1     Astro to try?
                              f6 f7 aussi, tous les f sont bienvenus dans ce moch e de ouuuuuf ouc c vrai ok sautons avec un domi fa sol la silicomecone come on c ccccccccccccccccccccccccccczcdszzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz